gosang/gosang.github.io/content/posts/dotnet/understanding-action-func-and-predicate-delegate-types-in-asp.net-core-8.md

 tags = ["Delegate", "ASP.NET Core"]
 +++

 Delegates are powerful constructs in C# that allow for defining and passing around references to methods, providing flexibility and extensibility in programming.
 Two commonly used delegate types in C# are Action and Func.
-In this blog post, we'll delve into what these delegate types are, their rationale, how they're used, and provide examples to illustrate their utility.
+In this blog post, we'll look into what these delegate types are, their rationale, how they're used, and provide examples to illustrate their utility.

 # What are Delegates?